Updated March 24, 2023

 1. Customer Profiling

 Big Data helps in profiling customers for the Banking institutions which enables them to cater to individual customers based on their banking history and transactional patterns over the time they have been with the bank.
-This enables them to make customised plans and solutions for their customers.
+This enables them to make customized plans and solutions for their customers.
 This gives great impetus to customer experience and helps banks distinguish themselves and retain their customers.
 Banks can also push different products to different customers based on their profiles.

 2. Fraud Detection